-The Directors engaged the Valuer to determine the value in use (the "2021 Manufacturing Valuation") of the Manufacturing CGU as at 31 December 2021 by using the discounted cash flow projections for a period covered from 2021 to 2025.
-The key assumptions used in the 2021 Manufacturing Valuation included growth rate of 10% to 29%, gross profit margin of 30% and discount rate of 13%.
+For the year ended 31 December 2021, the value in use (the "2021 Manufacturing Valuation") of the Manufacturing CGU has been determined by using the discounted cash flow projections for a period covering from 2022 to 2025.
+The key assumptions used in the 2021 Manufacturing Valuation include growth rate of 10% to 29%, gross profit margin of 30% and discount rate of 13%.
 Based on the 2021 Manufacturing Valuation, no impairment loss on the Manufacturing PPE and the Manufacturing ROA is considered necessary.
+As at 31 December 2021, the net carrying amounts of the Manufacturing PPE and Manufacturing ROA were approximately HK\$5,449,000 and HK\$9,269,000, respectively.